 Succulents are a favorite group of plants for many indoor gardeners.
-Succulents and cacti are part of the same group of plants.
-They have the advantage of growing slowly, requiring minimum care and not outgrowing their locations rapidly.
-They are simple plants; they require direct sun, well-draining soil and rarely if ever, need to be fertilized.
+They have the advantage of growing slowly, requiring minimum care, and not outgrowing their locations rapidly.
+Succulents are simple plants.
+They require direct sun, well-draining soil, and rarely if ever, need to be fertilized.
 Sandy soils are best.
 It is possible to purchase cactus mixes that are sandy with a bit of gravel.
 A great deal of organic matter is not necessary.
 Watering is done occasionally.
-When you think of the origin of these plants, a hot, dry climate with lean soils and not a great deal of rainfall give you the framework of what they expect.
+When you think of these plants' origin, a hot, dry climate with lean soils and not a great deal of rainfall give you the framework of what they expect.

 Division or Separation

-Many succulents multiply themselves through division, but some cacti will have small plants appear along the ribs or leaf edges of the plant.
+Many succulents multiply themselves through division, but some will have small plants appear along the leaf edges.
 When the plantlets are big enough to handle easily, they can be removed.

-With the division of other succulents, little plants come up surrounding the parent plant when it is mature.
-Eventually, more little plants come up and surround the larger surrounding plants and the container is filled.
-The plant and soil can be taken from the pot and the small plants gently removed.
-Water the plant well before taking it out of the container so more soil will adhere to the roots.
+With the division of other succulents, little plants surround the parent plant when it is mature.
+Eventually, more little plants surround the larger surrounding plants, and the container is filled.
+The plant and soil can be taken from the pot, and the small plants gently removed.
+Water the plant well before taking it out of the container, so more soil, will adhere to the roots.
 There need to root on the small plants for them to grow.
 If they are without roots, it may take a long time for roots to form.
 Pot the little ones in containers.
-If the little plants are without roots or they broke off, see the information below on callusing.
+If the small plants are without roots or they broke off, see the information below on callusing.

 Cuttings and Callusing

 A few succulents can be propagated by taking cuttings off the original plant.
 Sometimes it is because the plant has been damaged or a misplaced elbow and an unceremonious freefall to the floor.
-Unfortunately, the broken part will not repair and grow again, but the broken segment can be used to generate another plant.
+Unfortunately, the broken part will not repair and grow again, but the broken segment can generate another plant.
 The important part is that the broken piece cannot be potted up immediately.
-It needs a period of time to dry or "callus."
+It needs a period to dry or "callus."

 If the freshly cut piece comes in contact with damp soil, it will rot.
 Let the cuttings sit for a few days or longer for big pieces.
-After a period of time, the damp, broken area forms a tough skin or callus over the tissue.
+After some time, the damp, broken area forms a tough skin or callus over the tissue.
 The callused plant part can be placed in slightly damp soil.
 Embed the piece very shallowly.
 If it is placed too deeply, it will not grow.
-It may be necessary to support the small plant by having it lean on a craft stick or tongue depressor or against the side of the container.
+It may be necessary to support the small plant by having it lean on a craft stick or tongue depressor or against the container's side.
 It often takes many months for succulents to form roots.
 Do not place small plants on a cold window sill or close to a cold window because it will take even longer to grow roots.
 If a full-grown leaf or branch is broken off a succulent like Haworthia or Euphorbia after callusing, it could grow roots.
 However, if the leaf is broken off Aloe vera, it will not.